On the Front Line (The Casualties album)

-On the Front Line is the fifth album from hardcore punk band The Casualties.
+On the Front Line is the fifth album from street punk band The Casualties.
 It is their second release under Side One Dummy Records, and arguably their most famous with that label.
 It was released in 2004, and re-released in 2005, as En la Línea del Frente, which was recorded with Spanish vocals, the mother tongue of Jorge, lead singer.
 It is their best selling album.

 The album was rated 3 out of 5 stars by AllMusic.
 Meanwhile, it was rated 0.5 out of 5 stars by PunkNews.org.